Have you ever heard of it?

-Early on we are taught the general descriptors for our senses (sight, hearing, smell, touch and taste) but there are 3 other terms that are less familiar: tactile, proprioception and vestibular.
+Early on we're taught the general descriptors for our senses (sight, hearing, smell, touch and taste) but there are 3 other terms you may be less familiar with: tactile, proprioception and vestibular.

 This is our sense of touch.
 Sensations come from receptors in the skin all over our bodies.
 Tactile input is important to us emotionally (think about a hug) but it is also very specific, giving lots of detailed information about the body which allows us to respond with great precision and dexterity.
 Writing involves many touch sensations.